saadtaame/moroccan-competitive-programmers/README.md

 # moroccan-competitive-programmers
 This repo contains visual demos of several algorithms.
 The aim is to help users grasp the problem/algorithm by visualizing the output.
-This repo is a work in progress and it will grow to contain other algorithm visualizations.
+This project is a work in progress and it will grow to contain other algorithm visualizations.

 The following is a list of algorithms for which visualizations have been implemented: